wpbonelli/cspid/README.md

 - `IntegralGain`
 - `DerivativeGain`

-You can also impose a `MaximumStep` (the largest permissible change between control values per cycle).
+You can also impose a `MaximumStep` (the largest permissible change between successive control values).

 ```csharp
 // create a controller